cycle/docs/advanced/mapper.md

 }
 ```

-ORM will create mapper using `Spiral\Core\FactoryInterface` which means you Mapper is able to request depenendencies available in
+ORM will create mapper using `Spiral\Core\FactoryInterface` which means you Mapper is able to request dependencies available in
-container associated with ORM Factory.
+the container associated with ORM Factory.

 Some parameters will be provided by ORM itself, such as:
   * **role** - entity role